nexssp/cli/nexss-language/commands/format1.md

 # List

-Creates folder with logos and json file with all the languages.
+Creates a folder with logos and json file with all the languages.

 ## Check what is in config